What Are the Coping Behaviors of Complex PTSD?

 Meditation

 Mindfulness meditation is an excellent way to cope with trauma, especially from childhood.
-Studies prove that meditating can improve quality of life, reduce depression and anxiety and decrease other symptoms of complex trauma.
-Not only can it help you relax, but meditating can also help rewire your brain for the better.
+Meditation can alleviate PTSD symptoms by improving mood, lowering stress and reducing intrusive thoughts.
+Meditation can help you relax and may even rewire your brain for the better.

 Physical Activity

 However, it’s important to recognize when a healthy coping strategy turns into an unhealthy one.
-If you can’t take a day off without extreme guilt, or you exercise through injuries, that could be a sign of an exercise addiction
+If you can’t take a day off without extreme guilt or you exercise through injuries, that could be a sign of an exercise addiction developing.

 Art Therapy

-Sometimes we don’t want to talk about our trauma, or we may not even have the words to do so.
-In those instances, art therapy can help you process your emotions without having to verbally express them.
+Sometimes, we don’t want to talk about our trauma — other times, we may not even have the words to do so.
+In those instances, art therapy can help process emotions without needing to express them verbally.
 Plus, you might find it easier to organize your thoughts around your trauma visually because it activates both sides of your brain at once.

 Art therapy can take many forms.
 Some people like to use paints to create a visual representation of their trauma.
 Others may prefer to use writing, dance, creative movement or music to tell their story.
 Whatever helps you process your emotions is the right choice.